hyperledger/besu-docs/docs/public-networks/get-started/connect/sync-node.md

 !!! important

     It might become impossible to sync Ethereum Mainnet using fast sync in the future.
-    Update Besu to a version that supports newer sync methods.
+    If you sync for the first time or ever need to re-sync, update Besu to a version that supports newer sync methods.

 Enable fast sync using [`--sync-mode=FAST`](../../reference/cli/options.md#sync-mode).